Do you believe in the common good?

 Join me on this journey toward more perspective, peace and purpose

 World peace feels abstract and unattainable until we see that it starts within each and every one of us.
 We all have the power and potential to create more peace in our hearts and on our planet.

 I look forward to being one of your guides on the journey.
 Join me by becoming a yearly member of Lead for the World today.

 Here’s what you’ll enjoy for $99 a year:

 - One year access to full Lead for the World (LFTW) articles that transmute news headlines into peaceful wisdom

-- ‘Afterword Digest’ once a month, with crisp insights for your busy life, and to help you make sense of and make peace with world events
+- A deeper dive into our weekly #PeacefulMondays newsletter, to help you make sense of and make peace with world events

 - Exclusive discounts on future LFTW products & services

 - Free 7-day trial.
 Subscription auto-renews each year, cancel anytime